FanWu-david/ai110-module2show-pawpal-starter/reflection.md

 **a.
 What you tested**

-- What behaviors did you test?
+- What behaviors did you test? basic pet mechanisms, recurrence logic, sorting correctness, conflict detection
 - Why were these tests important?
+    Recurrence is the riskiest logic in this codebase; Sorting correctness is the contract the whole scheduler promises the user; Conflict detection has two failure modes that are each independently testable

 **b.
 Confidence**

 - How confident are you that your scheduler works correctly?
+    4 stars
-- What edge cases would you test next if you had more time?
+- What edge cases would you test next if you had more time? greater number of edge cases
 ---

 ## 5. Reflection